Love Enhanced Single Collection

-Love Enhanced Single Collection (stylized as LOVE ENHANCED ♥ single collection) is the second greatest hits album by Japanese singer Namie Amuro under the Avex Trax label.
-The album covers 11 of the 12 singles she released after returning from a one-year maternity leave in 1998.
-The album excludes the single "Toi et Moi" which can only be found on its retailed single.
-The single was also excluded from her Genius 2000 album.
+Love Enhanced Single Collection (stylized as LOVE ENHANCED ♥ single collection) is the second greatest hits album by Japanese singer Namie Amuro.
+It was released on March 13, 2002, through Avex Trax.
+This was Amuro's first greatest hits album in about four years, since 181920.
+It was also her first greatest hits album since her return to the music scene.
+Although the album is labeled as a "singles collection," nearly all of the songs on the album have been re-recorded, re-mixed, or re-arranged, all of which remain exclusive to this album's release.
+In addition, only "Lovin' It" was recorded as a single take.
+The album also contains the last of the work she created with her longtime creative partner Tetsuya Komuro.

-Overview
+Commercially, Love Enhanced Single Collection was only moderately successful.
+The album peaked at number three on the Oricon Albums Chart and sold over 300,000 copies nationwide, receiving a platinum certification from the Recording Industry Association of Japan (RIAJ).
+However, its sales were only a fraction of its predecessor 181920, which went on to sell more than two million copies nationwide.
+Amuro ultimately decided to not embark on a concert tour to promote the album.

+Background

 Amuro's second compilation is different from her first in that the majority of the album features new versions of previous singles.
+Amuro and her staff had originally talked about releasing an original album around this time.
+However, they wanted to take a little more time to create an original album, and Amuro's first greatest hits album was just a collection of singles, so her staff thought it would be good to rework the singles and make them into a past album.
 The only song that wasn't reworked is the track "Lovin' It (Namie Amuro & Verbal)."
 The initial track list of the album included the song "Put 'Em Up feat.
 Chili from TLC".
 However, the song was scrapped from the album and was ultimately released as its own single in 2003.
 "HimAWArI" is the only song on the album to be included that was not a single.
-Amuro explained that during the original recording of the song for the "Break the Rules" album she was sick.
-She wanted to record a new version since it had become a fan favorite.
+Amuro explained that during the original recording of the song for the Break the Rules album she was sick, so she wanted to record a new version since it had become a fan favorite.

-The album was only moderately successful and she ultimately decided not to tour in support of it that year.
-This album also contains the last of the work she created with Tetsuya Komuro; the producer who wrote all her previous material.
-"Love Enhanced" in itself is a turning point for Amuro.
+The album also contains the last of the work she created with Tetsuya Komuro; the producer who wrote all her previous material.
+Love Enhanced Single Collection in itself is a turning point for Amuro.
 After this album she retooled her image, took creative control of her career and made strides to be accepted as an R&B vocalist.

-On 28 January 2004, a DVD-Audio version of the album was released.
+On January 28, 2004, a DVD-Audio version of the album was released.

-The album was certified platinum by the RIAJ in 2002.